TallKite/linnstrument-firmware/README.md

 On the custom row offset screem, while microLinn is on, the "-GUI" option for reversed guitar tuning is no longer available.
 To get this reversed tuning, set the guitar tuning manually instead.

+The 6th memory from the top is 41edo Kite guitar (row offset 13, column offset 2), with an alternating-3rds guitar tuning.

 What advantages does microLinn's 12edo have over the standard, non-microLinn 12edo?
 It can be stretched and/or detuned, plus you get multi-colored note lights.